Caernarfon: Morfa Common Park

 A small Victorian urban park, Morfa was laid out in 1888.
 It stands to the south of the town, bordered by the 'Ysbyty Eryri' hospital [see below] at its southern edge.
 It is listed at Grade II on the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.

 Others

-The old County Hall, which went on to become a courthouse, is situated inside the castle walls, next door to the Anglesey Arms Hotel.
-The old courthouse was built in the Neo-classical style.
-The courthouse was replaced by the new Caernarfon Criminal Justice Centre on the former Segontium School site in Llanberis Road in 2009.
-The old courthouse adjoins what used to be Caernarfon Gaol, which has been closed since the early 20th century and was subsequently converted into council offices.

-There is a small hospital in the town, 'Ysbyty Eryri' (i.e. "Snowdonia Hospital").
+Caernarfon has a small hospital, 'Ysbyty Eryri' (Snowdonia Hospital).
 The nearest large regional hospital is Ysbyty Gwynedd, in Bangor.

 Caernarfon Barracks was commissioned by John Lloyd, County Surveyor of Caernarfonshire, as a military headquarters and completed in 1855.

 Transport

 Sea

 Caernarfon was at one time an important port, exporting slate from the Dyffryn Nantlle quarries.
 This traffic was facilitated from 1828 by the Nantlle Railway which predated far more widely known ventures such as the Liverpool and Manchester Railway and the Ffestiniog Railway.